Program Manager in data science

 Fun Fact — Travel

-I kept a travel blog while living for 6 weeks in Hong Kong and 6 months in Manhattan.
+I kept a travel blog while exploring and living for 6 weeks in Hong Kong and 6 months in Manhattan.
 Next on my discovery list are New Zealand, Morocco, Belize, and Peru.